amirongit/PyEnumerable/documentation.md

 #### `PurePythonEnumerable`

-A basic implementation of Enumerable; Written without the assumption of `TSource` conforming to `collections.abc.Hashable` or being immutable; preserves order.
+Basic implementation of `pyenumerable.Enumerable`; Assumes that `TSource` conforms to `collections.abc.Hashable` & is immutable.<br/>
+Violating this assumption may lead to unpredictable behaviour.

 usage:
 ```py